Skip to content

 Name Type Description

-format of the bounding box.
+Format of the input bounding boxes.
 Should be 'coco', 'pascal_voc', or 'yolo'.

 check_validity bool